henkel/ttorrent-android-service/README.md

 Description
 -----------

-BitTorrent IntentService for Android with focus on file download.
-The service is based on ttorrent.
+ttorrent-android-service is an Android BitTorrent library with strong focus on ease of use and simple integration into your projects.
+All requests are handled on a single worker thread in an IntentService and thus your application can perform long-running download operations in the background by design.

+The implementation of the BitTorrent protocol itself is provided by [ttorrent](https://github.com/mpetazzoni/ttorrent).

 How to use
 ----------

-To use ``ttorrent-android-service`` in your Android project, all you need is to declare the dependency.
+To get started with ttorrent-android-service in your Android project, all you need is to declare the Gradle dependency.

 ```groovy
 dependencies {